 Black Cats and Witches

 It was largely believed that the black cat became affiliated with evil in the Middle Ages.
 Because cats are nocturnal and roam at night, they were thought to be supernatural servants of witches, or even witches themselves.
-Folklore even says that if a witch becomes human, her black cat will no longer reside in her house.
+Folklore even offers that if a witch becomes human, her black cat will no longer reside in her house.

-There are even more extreme pieces of history that are tied to mythology.
+There are even more extreme pieces of history tied to mythology.
 For several centuries, "witches" were rounded up, tied, and killed by burning or other violent methods.
 Often, their familiars were killed along with them.